How to Review a Contract: A Step-by-Step Guide for Non-Lawyers

 Before you analyze any individual clause, read the whole contract from start to finish.
 This gives you the full picture — who the parties are, what’s being exchanged, how long it lasts, and how it ends.

 Pay attention to the recitals (the "WHEREAS" paragraphs at the beginning).
 They establish context and intent, and courts sometimes reference them when interpreting ambiguous terms.
-Also note definitions — many contracts redefine common words in ways that change their meaning.

 Step 2: Identify what’s NOT in the contract